walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 file.
 Request `x5c` chains are never automatically trusted.

 The **WeBuild ITB live wallet cases** workflow is manually dispatched and strict.
-Configure matching repository secrets for the seven key/account variables and repository variable `ITB_ORGANISATION_ID`.
-It runs selected cases and uploads only sanitized reports.
-It does not expose tenant credentials to pull-request jobs.
-Hosted execution still needs CI credentials and workflow qualification;
+Configure matching repository Actions secrets for the seven key/account variables and repository variable `ITB_ORGANISATION_ID=20`, following the existing conformance workflows.
+A dedicated GitHub environment is not required.
+Tenant credentials are injected only into the manually dispatched live test step, never into the ITB PR checks.
+As with other repository secrets, maintainers must review workflow changes that could access them; this does not create a branch-specific secret boundary.

+The JVM version and JSON/JUnit/Markdown reporting follow the existing conformance setup.
+ITB uses an outbound portal bridge, so it does not need the other suites' inbound tunnels or coordinated enterprise checkout.
+Its strict results follow WAL-1423's explicit requirement; the older suites' `CONFORMANCE_ALLOW_FAILURE` switch does not change ITB outcomes.

+The live workflow uses a read-only GitHub token, does not persist checkout credentials or write Gradle caches, and retains only sanitized reports for 14 days.
+The workflow must exist on the default branch before its first manual dispatch.
-the checked-in workflow alone is not a successful hosted run.
+After it lands, dispatch `itb-wallet-live.yml` on the intended commit with `cases=tc_vp_002` for a small issuance-plus-encrypted-presentation run, then leave `cases` empty for all 21 cases.
+The checked-in workflow alone is not a successful hosted run.

 ## Local profile checks